 The notable former residents associated with the estates of Belfield, Little Wakefield, Wakefield and Wister, and the lives of the Wister Family are elaborated through a series of articles, papers, photographs and other research online:

-Researchers are encouraged to explore our Local History Guide to discover more about the historic character of the Germantown region.
+Researchers are encouraged to explore our Local History Guide to discover more about the historic character of the Germantown area.

 Pictured above: Working Sketch of the Mastodon by Rembrandt Peale, courtesy of Wikimedia Commons.